 Despite the tip in #6, you CAN make money online.
 I am not selling you any program – NO!
 This is how it works.
 The premise is that if you have purchased products and services online and are pleased with them, you may want to share them with others.
 Why not make some money doing so?
 Some folks do make a tidy sum of money online doing just that.
 Selling as a middleman/woman!
 That is what affiliate/reseller programs are about.
 You are marketing someone else’s products or services.
 Instead of the vacuum salesman going door-to-door in the old days – the vacuum salesman now sets up a , calls himself a “RESELLER,” and gets traffic to his place to purchase the vacuums.

 Or Mr. Vacuum Salesman puts a banner on his site from the vacuum manufacturer and gets paid REFERRING clients to buy the vacuums directly from the manufacturer.
 Find a decent set of affiliate programs from Commission Junction, Share a Sale, and Clickbank, among others.
 The key is that you have to generate TRAFFIC to sell to!
 That is straight and simple.
 If your website is not even ranked on Google, the chances of a customer finding you online via the search engine are slim.
 Most people start with a regular site with one central product or service, and once they build credibility and a decent size customer base, they introduce these add-on services and products.
 It will take time, but if you remain consistent, you can make money online and elevate your enjoyment of the Internet.

 9. DON’T BE AFRAID

-Don’t be afraid to purchase on the internet – it is a fun place.
-Do your research, compare, read unsolicited customer feedback then buy.
-Some sites have customer feedback that you know is real because it is so raw in its content and both good and bad reviews are posted.
-Believe me, you will know if it rings true.
+Don’t be afraid to purchase on the Internet – it is a fun place.
+Do your research, compare, read unsolicited customer feedback, then buy.
+Some sites have customer feedback that you know is real because it is so raw in its content, and both good and bad reviews are posted.
+Believe me; you will see if it rings true.
 Exercise common sense and happy shopping – it can be fun.